raselai/Tavas-AI-Avatar/README.md

    # Set your OpenAI API key
    export OPENAI_API_KEY=your_openai_api_key_here

-   # Start the custom LLM server
+   # Start my custom LLM server
    cd custom-llm-server
    python start_server.py
    ```

-## 🎯 Usage Examples
+## 🎯 Try These Cool Features

-Once the custom LLM is running, try these commands:
+Once my custom LLM is running, test it out with these commands:

 - **Company Info**: "Tell me about ACME Corporation"
 - **Weather**: "What's the weather like in Tokyo?"